PwrSerge/git-managing/app/feature-1.md

-// FROM DEV
+// FROM PROJECT 1
-This is my feature 1 test
+This is my PROJECT 1 test